 If you suspect that your loved one may have sleep apnea, come in and speak to us right away.
 We can direct you to a sleep apnea specialist.

-The specialist may advise a sleep study to accurately assess the severity of the issue and determine the most suitable course of action.
-After the assessment, we will proceed with treatment, which can involve a sleep apnea oral appliance that we will make specifically for them.
+The specialist may advise a sleep study to assess the severity of the issue and determine the most suitable course of action.
+After the assessment, we will proceed with treatment.
+This can involve a sleep apnea oral appliance that we will make specifically for them.

 What lifestyle changes can I make to help treat my sleep apnea?